AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 ---

 The STM32 family of microcontrollers offers a wide good variety of options when it comes to boot selection.
-The majority of STM32 devices are flashed at factory with a bootloader that is very permissive and complete; it allows for a wide variety of options when it comes to booting options, boot behaviors, in-system programming through I2C, SPI, serial communication and very good debug features.
+The majority of STM32 devices are flashed at factory with a bootloader that is very permissive and complete; it allows for a wide variety of options when it comes to booting options, boot behaviours, in-system programming through I2C, SPI, serial communication and very good debug features.

 One of the most interesting aspects of working with these devices is the way STM tackled the boot selection process, that is, what portion of the memory is used for the stack pointer start.
 In STM32F0xx devices, there are basically four ways you can boot the MCU: main flash memory, main system memory, embedded SRAM memory, and an "empty check" option only available to STM32F04x and STM32F09x devices.

-This articule is written for the STM32F072 MCU that I use mainly in my boards.
+This article is written for the STM32F072 MCU that I use mainly in my boards.
 The [part 2](../reset_article_2/reset_article_2.md) will discuss the adaptation for other families of STM32 microcontrollers; however, all of those will take over from the principles, calculations and simulations in this article.

 In this article I will detail the many possibilities there are for handling these boot options, and the design of a reset circuit that can reset the MCU simply or drive it to bootloader, using a single push button.